damonallison/dotnet/README.md

 * What is the vibe around .NET Core from within Microsoft?
 * What is the strategy around .NET Core from within Microsoft?
     * Why OSS?
 VS Code on Electron?
+      * Shift to cloud?
       * Did they realize engineer mindshare can't stand Win32?
 * When was .NET Core released and what is it's roadmap?

 ## Why .NET Core?